 Players capture cards from a central layout by playing a card of the same month (flower).
 The aim is to collect scoring combinations among the cards captured.
 When a player's captures have a sufficient value, the player can stop the game and claim payment, or can continue the game (go) in the hope of winning more, but risking that an opponent will win meanwhile.
 It is this decision to stop or go that gives the game its name.

 The flower cards used for this game are known in Korean as hwatu.
 Since the game is rather popular, they can often be obtained in supermarkets the sell Korean food or other goods.
 Korean Flower Cards can also be ordered from amazon.com.
 If Korean cards are not available, Japanese flower cards can be used as a substitute.

-2 or 3 people can play.
 A pack of flower cards - known in Korea as hwatu - is used, consisting of 48 cards, to which one or more jokers may be added.
 There are 4 cards corresponding to each of the 12 months of the year, in most cases represented by a flower appropriate to the month.
 Some of these cards also show a ribbon, animal or other object, indicating a higher value.

 The cards are divided into four unequal groups: 5 bright (kwang), 9 animals (yul), 10 ribbons (tti) and 24 junk (pi), as shown in the following illustration:

 With a little practice, the cards are easy to identify.
-In most Korean packs (unlike Japanese ones), the five bright (kwang) cards have the Chinese character for "guang" (bright) printed on a red disc, which distinguishes them from the animals (yul).
+In most Korean packs (unlike Japanese ones), the five bright (kwang) cards have the Chinese character for "guang" (bright) printed in white on a red disc, which distinguishes them from the animals (yul).
 The least obvious card to identify is the junk of the December (rain or willow) suit.
-Some packs include two different versions of this card, but only one is used in the game.
+Most packs include two different versions of this card, but only one is used in the game.

 In addition, most packs contain a collection of jokers with special properties.
 The game can be played without them, or using just a few of them.